the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 **GitHub:** A widely used version control platform.

-**Job:** An automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code, running tests, etc. A job fails if the return code of the script encounters an error.
+**Job:** An automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code and running tests.
+A job fails if the return code of the script encounters an error.

 **Travis:** A commonly used continuous integration platform.